GOItPadma/30DayMapChallenge-2021/README.md

 # 30DayMapChallenge-2021
 This repository is the collection of maps I created for the 30DayMapChallenge during November, 2021. #30DayMapChallenge is a daily spatial data visualization challenge launched by <a href="https://twitter.com/tjukanov">Topi Tjukanov</a>.
-One has to create maps on selected themes and publish on twitter.
+One has to create maps on selected themes and publish on twitter or any other social media platforms.

 <img src = "Logo/30dmpc_2021.png" width = 810/>
 For More Details: <a href="https://github.com/tjukanovt/30DayMapChallenge">30DayMapChallenge</a>. <br> <br>